 Hen Party Planning Checklist for Bristol | 2026 Guide

-An interactive checklist for organising accommodation, activities, and timings for a hen weekend in Bristol.
+Your step-by-step checklist for booking the house, activities and timings for a hen weekend in Bristol.

 Brainstorm hen party themes specific to Bristol's vibe

-Consider themes like 'Banksy & Bubbles', 'Harbourside Chic', or 'Boho Bristol Art Attack' to match the city's creative spirit.
+Try 'Banksy and Bubbles', 'Harbourside Chic', or 'Boho Bristol Art Attack' - themes that fit the city's creative side.

 Set a preliminary budget range for the Bristol hen weekend